 Voice search.
 Artificial intelligence.
 Google algorithm updates.
 Mobile-first indexing.

 It's difficult to keep up with the ever-changing world of SEO, but it's a must for marketers.
 Search engines like Google are becoming way more advanced.
-For example, search bots are detecting semantic relationships within content and better understanding searcher intent.
+For example, search bots can detect semantic relationships within the content and better understand searcher intent.

 There are also plenty of changes in searcher behavior.
 People are simply using Google differently now.
 For example, they can speak full sentences as they voice search through Siri and Alexa.
 They can also type more detailed search queries into search engines.